CamoNano/nanopyrs/README.md

 ## Credits

-Heavily inspired by, and partially derived from, the [nanopy](https://github.com/npy0/nanopy) library, written by npy0.
+This library is heavily inspired by, and partially derived from, the [nanopy](https://github.com/npy0/nanopy) library, written by npy0.

 The Base32 code was copied from the [feeless](https://github.com/feeless/feeless) library, written by gak